How to Improve Cultural Competence in the Workplace - HRDQ

 Developing and maintaining sensitivity, awareness, and cross-cultural skills takes ongoing effort.
 Once you initiate your training and communication, here are some ideas for keeping the conversation going:

 • Develop employee affinity groups: Creating opportunities for employees to network, connect, and share common ground outside of job-specific subjects helps build stronger connections and encourages individuals to bring their full selves to their jobs.
-Employee affinity groups help people who share common cultures and backgrounds connect and celebrate their individuality.
+Employee affinity groups help people with common cultures and backgrounds connect and celebrate their individuality.
 It also encourages these same people to involve others in their culture and identity, creating organization-wide conversations.

 Leave a comment